gitmichaelqiu/LexiGen/docs/LOCAL_MODELS.md

    python main.py
    ```

-3. In the Settings panel, set the Model dropdown to select any .gguf file that exists in your LexiGenAssets/models directory.
+3. In the Settings panel, set the API URL dropdown to "GGUF Models"

+4. The model dropdown will automatically show available .gguf files from your LexiGenAssets/models directory.
+Select the model you want to use.

+5. The first time you select a model, you'll see a loading window as the model is loaded into memory.
+This may take a few moments depending on the model size.

-4. The Server Status should automatically show "Connected" when a valid local model is selected.
+6. The Server Status should automatically show "Connected" when the model is loaded successfully.

 ## Troubleshooting